ryan-almeida/resumewebsite/README.md

 ### 1. Upload HTML file into S3 Bucket
 We first need to create a basic HTML webpage to show our resume.
 You can use free resources from the internet or customize the "detailed-resume.html" file in the repository.
 Do not waste too much time formatting since HTML/CSS is not the main focus of the project.
 The website can always be modified later. <br>

 Login to your AWS Managemnt Console and go to S3 > Create Bucket.
-Enter your desired bucket name:
+Enter your desired bucket name (make sure you select a unique name!):